djones2085/meal-prep-coordinator/README.md

 - [x] Protected routes
 - [x] Logout functionality
 - [x] Firestore user profile creation on signup
 - [x] Role-based access control (Admin vs Regular users) - *Frontend routes protected using roles from Firestore.
 Admin links in UI are conditional.
-Unauthorized access attempts are handled with notifications.*
+Unauthorized access attempts are handled with notifications.
+Includes an admin page for user management where roles (`user`, `admin`, `cook`, `shopper`) can be assigned.*
 - [x] Email confirmation - *Users must verify email after signup.
 Redirects to verification page with resend option.*
 - [x] User invites system - *Admins can generate invite links via an admin page.
 Invitees use a special link to sign up.
 Firestore `invites` collection tracks status.
 Cloud Function `createInvite` handles invite generation.
 Security rules in place.*
     - [x] Admin can generate a unique invite link for an email.